How Can Language Insights Help Marketers Understand Their Customers?

 Correct.
 Learning about what your audience is responding to in real-time means you can double down on what’s resonating, which gives you an unprecedented advantage over your competitors.
 For example, using Phrasee, Novo Nordisk discovered that AI-generated messages focusing on empathetic language, such as “aiding” and “helping”, were shown to increase engagement, along with action-based language such as “treatment” and “strategy”.
 Following this language strategy, the healthcare company was able to achieve an 24% average open rate uplift and 13% average click rate uplift across Novo Nordisk brands.

-US retail giant Walgreens, meanwhile, applied their customer insights to improve their end-to-end experience.
+US retail giant Walgreens, meanwhile, applied its customer insights to improve their end-to-end experience.
 Walgreens’ Senior Director of Customer Marketing Platforms, Brian Tyrrell, explains: “Phrasee helped us understand how customers were engaging with different parts of those subject lines, to know where to tone down, and where to tone up certain parts of our brand language.”

 In some cases, this meant easing up on the use of emojis to match the customer mood during the pandemic – for example, only using ‘red alarm bell’ emojis in a way that matched the level of severity that was covered in the content.
 The result?
 Continuous improvement of the customer experience, a 30% uplift in open rates, and impact in the millions of dollars.